Rekiahhinton/technical-writing-portfolio/docs/prompt_engineering/notes_with_ai.md

 title: Crafting High-Quality, Actionable Notes from Engineering Meetings
 ---
 ### Introduction
-Technical writers attend many meetings throughout the week.

-It can be challenging to keep track of all of the relevant information a writer would need to craft high-quality work when meetings pile up; important details can be lost.
+As a technical writer, I attend many meetings throughout the week.
+When meetings pile up, it can be challenging to keep track of all the relevant information I need to craft high-quality work — and important details can be lost.
 However, by using an AI-augmented workflow to extract meaningful information from a meeting, I can understand how to serve the documentation needs of the team and create better deliverables.

 In this example, I show my process for gathering relevant information from an engineering meeting and creating high-quality notes for reference in my documentation projects.